 Beth Eubanks, DVM, CCRP

 Dr. Eubanks is a native of Winston-Salem.
 She attended NC State University, where she earned her Undergraduate degree in Animal Science and her Doctor of Veterinary Medicine.
 Most of her Veterinary career has been spent practicing in both Forsyth and Davie County.
 Recently, she became a Certified Canine Rehabilitation Practitioner and works in the “tugboat” building next door at Clemmons Animal Rehab and Therapy.
-Dr. Eubanks currently resides here in Clemmons with her husband, two teenage sons, and their three dogs and one cat.
-When she is not working, she can usually be found watching her boys participate in whatever sport is in season.
-She also enjoys reading, movies and spending time with her family.
+Dr. Eubanks currently resides here in Clemmons with her husband, two sons, two dogs, and one cat.
+She also enjoys reading, movies, and spending time with her family.

 Rebecca Weaver, DVM

 Dr. Weaver is home-grown right here in North Carolina.
 She attended NC State University for her undergraduate degree in Animal Science and earned her doctorate in Veterinary Medicine from Ross University in 2002.
 Her specialties include regenerative stem cell medicine, ultrasonography, internal medicine, emergency/critical care, exotics, and small animals.
 Dr. Weaver is a single mom with an exceptional child.
 She and her son enjoy hiking, camping, bowling, and spending time with her large extended family.
 Dr. Weaver also contributes to the Autism Society as well as donating time by volunteering for county rabies clinics and local veterinary organizations.